mastats/cli_user_data_processing/README.md

 # CLI to fetch user data
 CLI app that interacts with an external API to fetch user data (https://randomuser.me/api/).
+An additional API is used to fetch weather data for each user location (https://open-meteo.com/en/docs#current=temperature_2m&hourly=).
-This app has been testing in the following versions: Python 3.9.6 and Python 3.10.
+This app is tested in the following Python versions: 3.9.6, 3.10.

 ## Setup